gao888/Ethereum_data_analysis/README.md

-# eth_visual
+#now you can

-#use data in Etherscan to do some analysis
+1.harvest raw data form Etherscan
+2.get daily balance of addresses